MeghanvdMeer/M.I.N.DLab/_members/Abby-Exton.md

 ---

 Abby completed her undergraduate degree in the M.I.N.D Lab.
-She focused on fMRI and Alzheimer's Disease.
+Her research project looked at diffusion (DWI) differences in the fornix and cingulum white matter tracts and what this means for behaviour in people with Mild Cognitive Impairment.